The open scene round

 For example. if a team is given the offer of 'Cows’ they might choose to do a scene set at a cattle farm in which two farmers are looking for their missing cows.
 Or they might do a scene as cows discussing trying to figure out a way to avoid being taken to the slaughterhouse, etc.

-• Introduce a tilt or a problem to the scene
+• Introduce a tilt or a problem in the scene

 • Have the characters react to offers or events in the scene and be changed